preciofishbone/OmniaDocs/my-workplace/common-links/index.rst

 .. image:: my-links-example.png

-More information about the My Links control is found here: [The My Links control]

 The Omnia Admin settings
 ************************
 The existing links are shown in the Common Links list, for example: